GPotoshin/bri/README.md

 ```
  the| in|fini|t|e| is| the| answer| to| all| quest|ion|s|.| all| quest|ion|s| have| on|e| answer|.| and| there|for|e| there| are| not| many| quest|ion|s|,| but| only| on|e| quest|ion|.| this| quest|ion| is|:| what| is| the| in|fini|t|e|?|
 ```
+You can take the tokenizer from this porject and repurpose it for your use.
+It has a hash map and odered list of correspondens of tokens and their ids, ordinal numbers.

 ## Problems
++ hashes of stored files
 + we need to agree on a common style of proofs
 + we need a table of proofs in English -> in Coq
 + we need a working LLM